-Kim Kardashian remains by Kanye West's hospital bedside: sister Jenner
+Rapper Kanye West released from hospital: media reports

-LOS ANGELES More than a week after being admitted for exhaustion amid a so-called "spiritual crisis", rapper Kanye West remains in a Los Angeles hospital with reality star wife Kim Kardashian by his bedside, her sister, Kendall Jenner, said on Wednesday.
+Representatives for West could not immediately be reached by Reuters for comment on West's health status or hospital release.

-Jenner told celebrity website E!
-News that Kardashian was staying patiently by Kanye's side.
-"She's good.
-She's good," the 21-year-old model said when asked how Kardashian was coping with her husband's hospitalization.
+A spokeswoman for West's wife, reality TV star Kim Kardashian, said in an email there were no updates and referred queries to West's representatives.

-West, 39, was taken to the Resnick Neuropsychiatric Hospital at the University of California, Los Angeles, last week after police responded to a call for help, several media outlets reported.
-Sources close to the rapper told "People" he was exhausted from a "spiritual crisis."
+The "Jesus Walks" rapper, 39, was taken to the Resnick Neuropsychiatric Hospital at the University of California, Los Angeles, last week after police responded to a call for help, several media outlets reported.

-The hospitalization followed a series of public rants, and West's concert tour was canceled.
+Sources close to the rapper told People he was exhausted from a "spiritual crisis."

-Representatives for West and Kardashian did not respond on Wednesday to requests for comment on the rapper's health.
-E!
-News cited an unnamed source saying that the rapper remained in the hospital because he was still feeling "weak" and "drained."
+West's hospitalization followed a series of public rants and the cancellation of the rest of his concert tour.

-Meanwhile, Kardashian's E!
-Network reality show "Keeping Up with the Kardashians" is "currently in production and has not been halted," a network spokesperson said in a statement.
+It came after a demanding couple of months for the rapper and his wife after she was robbed at gunpoint in Paris, forcing the family to reassess its security and public profile.

-West's hospitalization followed a demanding couple of months for the rapper and his wife, after Kardashian was robbed at gunpoint in Paris, forcing the family to reassess their security and their public profile.
+Kardashian, according to reports, has been by West's bedside during his hospitalization.
+Her E!
+Network reality show, "Keeping Up with the Kardashians," is "currently in production and has not been halted," a network representative said in a statement.

 Video streaming pioneer Netflix Inc has added an option that allows subscribers to download shows at no additional cost on their mobile device to watch without an internet connection.